 “He gave me leeway to do it my way, but I constructed the wrestling music to fit those characters.
 Vince never turned down a single theme we came up with; he loved everything we had done.

 “He’d say, ‘Sounds great!’, but he was busy going area to area, talking with everybody, and checking on everybody running the whole thing.
 We had a great relationship with Vince; it was never uptight or hateful.
 I read many things that supposedly go on, and you hear many stories, but we didn’t have any encounters like that.
 All our meetings were very personable, profitable, and exciting.”

 He remembered when the WWF was a growing company but where you could still have a very personal relationship with Vince McMahon, the man he describes as the Wizard of Oz (the ruler behind the curtain).

 During many matches, he’d stand next to him and comment on what he saw.

-JJ remembers a unique moment where Vince was intrigued at his prediction of a future women’s division and women wrestlers being headliners.
+JJ remembers a unique moment when Vince was intrigued by his prediction of a future women’s division and women wrestlers being headliners.

 JJ believed that when it comes to wrestling’s inner workings, very few who had never been wrestlers were allowed as much access as himself, Jimmy Hart, and Andy Kaufman.

-“We were the only outsiders that I know of, that were allowed into the very core of kayfabe and wrestling.”
+“We were the only outsiders I know of allowed into the core of kayfabe and wrestling.”

 He was right behind the curtains when Randy Savage wanted his promos to be perfect and remembers that Savage was willing to do as many takes needed to make them unforgettable.